 Social-emotional learning has found its way into nearly every school district and has been met with either acceptance or controversial hesitation.

 In a presentation, Sheldon explains that there’s no tradeoff between social-emotional learning and academic learning - a misconception among educators.
 Dedicating time to SEL in schools won’t have a negative impact on academic learning.
 In reality, a school district cannot be successful without both individual and academic learning.
 Not only is SEL beneficial for students' wellness and academic success, it creates a strong leadership culture.

 Dr. Sheldon identified four Core SEL Practices for effective implementation.

-By instilling a sense of community in your students they will feel less isolated and better resourced.
+- Community Building - Instilling a sense of community in your students will make them feel less isolated and better resourced.
 Through community building, a district-wide culture will develop.

-Whether sneaking SEL concepts into core content or doing concentrated self work through direct SEL learning, students can build and foster resiliency as well as adapt life and academic skills.
+- Curriculum Integration - Whether sneaking SEL concepts into core content or doing concentrated self-work through direct SEL learning, students can build and foster resiliency and adapt to life and academic skills.

-Giving back to the community fosters a sense of accomplishment.
-This is done when a students’ sense of self is strong enough to know they have something to offer others.
-When students are holistically prepared for life, their focus shifts to humanitarian gestures and charitable connections.
+- Service Learning - Giving back to the community fosters a sense of accomplishment.
+This is done when a student’s sense of self is strong enough to know they have something to offer others.
+When students are holistically prepared for life, they focus on humanitarian gestures and charitable connections.